LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 Unfortunately, this is what happens when you shop online.
 Each website makes you create a new and unique identity specific to that website.
 On top of that, you have to login and authenticate each time.

 While some web properties do offer the option to [sign in using social identity](https://www.loginradius.com/social-login/), the majority of customers still have to log in to each web property.
 This often happens even when the websites are part of the same parent organization.
+Let’s understand what is SSO and how SSO works.

 ## What is Single Sign-On?

 Single Sign-On (SSO)  is a method of authentication that allows websites to use other trustworthy sites to verify users.
 Single sign-on allows a user to log in to any independent application with a single ID and password.

 SSO is an essential feature of an Identity and Access Management (IAM) platform for controlling access.
 Verification of user identity is important when it comes to knowing which permissions a user will have.
-The LoginRadius Identity platform is one example of managing access that combines user identity management solutions with SSO solutions.
+Talking about the sso examples, the LoginRadius Identity platform is one example of managing access that combines user identity management solutions with SSO solutions.

 ## How Does Single Sign-On Works?

 Single sign-on (SSO) is a system that allows users to access multiple applications and services with just one set of login credentials.

+Now, the question is-how SSO works?
 SSO works by authenticating a user's identity once and then granting access to all of the applications and services that the user is authorized to access.
 When a user attempts to access a resource from a service provider, the SSO system sends a request to the user's identity provider to authenticate the user's identity.

 Once the user is authenticated, the identity provider sends the necessary credentials to the service provider, allowing the user to access the requested resource.
 This process eliminates the need for users to remember and manage multiple usernames and passwords, streamlining the login process and improving the user experience.